Skip to content

 Check out some of our past participants’ favorite educational resources below.
 Remember that if one of them doesn’t work for you, there are many alternatives.
 Don’t get discouraged – just try another one!

-the Congressional App Challenge is proud to partner with Apple Education to provide free coding resources to students.
+The Congressional App Challenge is proud to partner with Apple Education to provide free coding resources to students.

 Learn to code just like the pros with Swift, a programming language that’s as easy to learn as it is powerful to use.
 You don’t need prior experience to dive right into creating apps for Apple platforms.
 Apple’s app development curriculum makes it easy for anyone to code in Swift – whether it’s for a semester in school, professional certification, or to advance your skills.

-the Congressional App Challenge is proud to partner with theCoderSchool to help more kids learn to code.
+The Congressional App Challenge is proud to partner with theCoderSchool to help more kids learn to code.

 theCoderSchool’s Code Coaches help kids around the world learn to code through customized curriculum and project building with their students.
 From beginner to advanced, theCoderSchool can teach languages from Python to Javascript, Java or even Scratch and more.
 Contact them for a free trial and to find out how they can help you build your own app to submit for the challenge.
 Plus, mention Congressional App Challenge and get 25% off your first month!